translate/pootle/docs/server/commands.rst

 ``--directory``, ``--project``, and ``--language``.

-Pootle will take care to avoid version control conflicts, and will handle any conflicts on string level, just like it would if the update was done through the web front-end.
+Pootle will take care to avoid version control conflicts, and will handle any conflicts on a string level, just like it would if the update was done through the web front-end.